PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter9/README.md

-# Chapter 8
+# Chapter 9
-Monitoring and Logging – Remediate Proactively
+Benchmarking the Infrastructure – Evaluating Resource Capacity and Optimization

 ## Description